yongyi/montecarlo/README.md

 5.randomboxmuller: the random number generator that uses Magsarlia-Bray version of Box-Muller
                    method to generate standard normal from uniforms in (0,1).

+6.randomacceptreject: the random number generator that uses Acceptance-Rejection method to
+                       generate standard normals from uniforms in (0,1).

+7.antithetic: the random number generator that takes an underlying generator (item 4, 5, or 6)
+               and applies the antithetic variance reduction technique to generate standard normals.

-6.wrapper: template wrapper to handle pointers and memory management.
+8.wrapper: template wrapper to handle pointers and memory management.

+9.monte-carlo: contains the functions to run Monte-Carlo simulation

 :